Addressing Tax Impact with Our Improved Cost Basis Accounting Method

-What’s going on here?
+What's going on here?
 How can internal accounting result in such a drastic difference?
 First, some background.
-Over the last several years, the way investment cost basis is reported to the IRS has changed—as a result of legislation that followed the financial crisis in 2008.
+The way investment cost basis is reported to the IRS was changed as a result of legislation that followed the financial crisis in 2008.
 In the simplest terms, your cost basis is what you paid for a security.
 It’s a key attribute of a so-called “tax lot”—a new one of which is created every time you buy into a security.

 For example, if you buy $450 of Vanguard Total Stock Market ETF (VTI), and it’s trading at $100, your purchase is recorded as a tax lot of 4.5 shares, with a cost basis of $450 (along with date of purchase.)
 The cost basis is then used to determine how much gain you’ve realized when you sell (and the date is used to determine whether that gain is short or long term).

-That’s generally good news for investors (brokers are better equipped to handle such specialized accounting).
 However, there is more than one way to report cost basis, and it’s worthwhile for the individual investor to know what method your broker is using—as it will impact your taxes.
-Brokers report your cost basis on Form 1099-B, which Betterment makes available electronically to customers at the start of tax season.
+Brokers report your cost basis on Form 1099-B, which Betterment makes available electronically to customers each tax season.

 Better tax outcomes through advanced accounting

 When you buy the same security at different prices over a period of time, and then choose to sell some (but not all) of your position, your tax result will depend on which of the shares in your possession you are deemed to be selling.
-The default method used by brokers is typically FIFO (“first in, first out”).
-The oldest shares are always sold first.
+The default method stipulated by the IRS and typically used by brokers is FIFO (“first in, first out”).
+With this method, the oldest shares are always sold first.
 This method is the easiest for brokers to manage, since it allows them to go through your transactions at the end of the year and only then make determinations on which shares you sold (which they must then report to the IRS.)